-If you donít have access to a gym or weights, there are plenty of things you can do with your own bodyís resistance.
-Here are 10 of the 20 moves that make up my exercise-on-the-road routine, and in my next column youíll get the other 10 moves, and they get more intense.
+If you don't have access to a gym or weights, there are plenty of things you can do with your own body's resistance.
+Here are 10 of the 20 moves that make up my exercise-on-the-road routine, and in my next column, you'll get the other 10 moves, and they get more intense.

-3) Low leg low ab crunch.
-Next, lie on your back and straighten your legs 80 percent straight, knees together and feet on the floor.
+3. Low leg low ab crunch.
+Next, lie on your back and straighten your legs 80% straight, knees together and feet on the floor.
 Put your hands behind your head and crunch up for 50.
 Be sure to keep your eyes on the ceiling, knees together, neck long and chin lifted.

-4) Cardio interval.
+4. Cardio interval.
 Jump rope (pretend to hold the rope and swing it for extra biceps work) for one minute or count to 100.
 I alternate from one leg at a time, to feet together and hopping.
 Maybe hop twice on one leg at a time.
 Have fun with it.
-For all cardio intervals in this workout, march in place for at least 20 seconds afterwards
+For all cardio intervals in this workout, march in place for at least 20 seconds afterward.

-5) Triceps dips.
-Sit on a bench, footstool or chair with your hands at your sides and palms on the bench knuckles up and fingertips curling around towards the floor.
+5. Triceps dips.
+Sit on a bench, footstool or chair with your hands at your sides and palms on the bench, knuckles up and fingertips curling around toward the floor.
 Lift yourself off the bench and slightly forward.
 Lower your backside toward the floor while bending your elbows at 90 degrees.
 Finish the move by pushing back up so elbows extend again.
 You can make this more difficult by straightening the legs or lifting one leg off the floor.

-8) Outer thighs.
-Now lie again on your right side, and prop yourself up on your elbow but this time in a half-side plank.
-Bend the right leg lift hips off the floor.
+8. Outer thighs.
+Now lie again on your right side and prop yourself up on your elbow -- this time in a half-side plank.
+Bend the right leg and lift hips off the floor.
 Keep the left leg straight as you lift it for 25 reps.
-Keep the abs tight because youíre working them as well in this multitasker.
+Keep the abs tight, because you're working them as well in this multitasker.
 Repeat on the other side.

-9) Planks.
-Alternate from a middle plank (looks like a freeze frame of the top of a push-up) to a side plank and hold each for a count of 10 seconds. middle, right, middle, left equals one repetition.
-Complete 5 repetitions.
+9. Planks.
+Alternate from a middle plank (looks like a freeze frame of the top of a push-up) to a side plank and hold each for a count of 10 seconds.
+Middle, right, middle, left equals one repetition.
+Complete five repetitions.

-10) Cool down.
-Do a 5 minute cool down with the same moves in the warm up and then stretch your hamstrings, calves, quadriceps, hip flexors, inner and outer thighs, glutes, triceps, pectorals, trapezious and rhomboids (upper back), and lower back with standing rolls or cat/cow.
+10. Cool down.
+Do a five-minute cooldown with the same moves in the warmup and then stretch your hamstrings, calves, quadriceps, hip flexors, inner and outer thighs, glutes, triceps, pectorals, trapezius and rhomboids (upper back), and lower back with standing rolls or cat/cow.

-Remember to drink a lot of water, and maybe treat yourself to a new exercise clothes as a souvenir to celebrate your healthy habits on the road.
+Remember to drink a lot of water and maybe treat yourself to new exercise clothes as a souvenir to celebrate your healthy habits on the road.

 Nikki Fitness is a personal trainer, group exercise instructor, writer and publicist living in New York City.
-She started as a cheerleader at Syracuse University, but became certified in fitness before her beach wedding so that she could get back in shape.
-Laura, a graduate student, working mom, and military wife, inspired Nikki's Military Wife Workout (MWW) for all military wives.
+She started as a cheerleader at Syracuse University but became certified in fitness before her beach wedding so that she could get back in shape.
+Laura, a graduate student, working mom and military wife, inspired Nikki's Military Wife Workout (MWW) for all military wives.
 Find more articles by Nikki at her article archive.
 Learn more at www.nikkifitness.com.
-For more Nikki Fitness blogs, visit her blog archive.